 Recent studies show that 3 out of 4 Software Development Teams using the Scrum Framework are distributed, meaning that at least some of the team members are not in the same location.

 Co-location is one of 12 factors that can contribute to or detract from high-performing teams.
 This article explores the 12 factors that contribute to high performance when using the Scrum Framework and then explores how having a distributed team impacts productivity.

 This post should really be called, “Don’t Use Distributed Teams“.
 It’s not about the Scrum Framework, which is still the best way to organize work.
-It is about the distribution of team members and the impact that distribution has on team performance.
+It is about the distribution of team members and the impact that distribution has on team communications and performance.
 Which is often overlooked.

 12 Factors Leading to High-Performing Scrum Teams